steffenmueller4/steffenmueller4.github.io/_posts/2023-07-22-tales-from-a-startup-and-its-evolving-architecture.md

 Just do enough architecture.
 This, however, may also mean that you have to increase your efforts about architecture when you proceed in your journey.

-Based on the MVA approach, we, thus, focussed on the two following objectives when building our application:
+Based on the MVA approach, we, thus, focussed on the two following objectives when building our application(s):

- 1. We want to create an awesome customer-centric product (see also: MVP), and
+ 1. We want to create an awesome customer-centric product (see also: MVP and TODO product org), and
  1. we want to build a scalable, flexible, secure, and reliable microservices-oriented architecture for a fast and experiment-driven business development (... based on the MVA approach).

-Essentially, we want to gain—what Gregor Hohpe in {% cite hohpe2020 %} describes as—"[economies of speed](https://www.oreilly.com/library/view/the-software-architect/9781492077534/ch35.html)" with our product via the MVA approach.
+Essentially, we want to gain—what Gregor Hohpe in {% cite Hohpe2020 %} describes as—"[economies of speed](https://www.oreilly.com/library/view/the-software-architect/9781492077534/ch35.html)" with our product via the MVP and MVA approach.
+The MVP and MVA concepts help us to stay flexible and, thus, also be fast.

 ## How does an Event-driven Architecture fit into that?

+In order to gain the economies of speed (see: [this section](#minimum-viable-architecture-and-our-approach-to-it)), we decided to go, as already mentioned in [this section](#introduction), with an EDA from a 10,000 feet perspective.
+An EDA, in general, has the following benefits to us (see also: [this article]({% post_url 2022-05-10-building-an-event-driven-microservice-application %}) as well as {% cite Hohpe2003 %} and {% cite Jansen2020 %}):

+ 1. Loose Coupling: Event producers and consumers in an event-driven architecture are coupled loosely and communicate asynchronously (data format coupling only).
+ 1. Partial Resiliency: The event broker separates event producers and consumers from each other and, thus, introduces partial resiliency to system parts.
+ 1. Partial Scalability: Due to loosely coupled and separated producer and consumer components, we can scale our producers and consumers independently.
+ 1. Single Source of Truth: Our event broker is the single source of truth which keeps domain/business events and allows us to rewrite, combine, extract, rework, ... the events to feed other systems and purposes.

-You could argue that an EDA that was already mentioned in [this section](#introduction) does not fit into the MVA approach.
+You could argue that an EDA does not fit into the MVA approach, because it is a complex architecture that speaks against the MVA approach.
+That is the reason why I told attached the "from a 10,000 feet perspective".
+When

 ## References